cape-io/mica.ezle.io/app/models/README.md

+When creating a model yaml file each file can contain the following.

 * element: text
 * label: (optional string) Label to the user
 * help: (optional string) Help/description to accompany a label